 HOSP 450 – Strategic Hospitality Management

-Within 6 months of graduating, on average, 94% of Lerner’s hospitality business management graduates are employed (earning a mean starting salary of $46,695) or pursuing further education.
+Within 6 months of graduating, for the class of 2021, 98% of Lerner’s hospitality business management graduates are employed (earning a mean starting salary of $49,109) or pursuing further education.
 For more information on career resources please visit the Lerner Career Services Center.

 Some of the top employers of Lerner’s hospitality business management graduates include: